 ABA is also able to help reduce behaviours which can be challenging, like aggression or screaming.

-The therapy was developed and published in 1987 after findings that human behaviour can be influenced by stimuli in the surrounding environment resulting in different reactions.
-The development of ABA Therapy was passed off of research that found behaviour that receives positive reinforcement will be likely repeated.
+The therapy was developed and published in 1987 after research found that human behaviour can be influenced by stimuli in the surrounding environment, resulting in different reactions.
+ABA Therapy was developed off of research that found behaviour that receives positive reinforcement will be likely repeated.

 What are the benefits of ABA therapy?

-There has been proven evidence that ABA has resulted in children with autism showing more interest in people and the environment around them, and are able to communicate well with people.
+There has been proven evidence that ABA has resulted in children with Autism showing more interest in people and the environment around them, and being able to communicate well with other people.